Facebook Instagram Pinterest

 Sesriem Canyon

-Just remember to leave in time to get to your accommodation before dark—you’ll need about 2.5 hours.
+Pro tip: Don't drive after dark in Namibia!
 The wildlife in Namibia love to hang out around and on roads, especially as the sun goes down.
-We had an unfortunate run-in with a wild pig about 20 minutes after sunset, so for the love of animals (and your rental car), don’t drive after dark in Namibia!
+We had an unfortunate run-in with a wild pig about 20 minutes after sunset.

 Alternative accommodation: If you think I’m nuts trying to get you to drive so much in one day, consider staying inside Namib Naukluft NP at the Kulala Desert Lodge.
 This way, you’ll cut out the driving and can even get to the Sossusvlei dunes and skeleton trees just in time for sunrise!
 If that’s your thing.